Skip to main content

 Denial by the USCIS

-• If You Are Lawfully Present in the U.S.: If the USCIS denies your application and you have a valid U.S. visa — for example, a student visa or work visa — you can stay in the U.S. under your current visa status.
+If You Are Lawfully Present in the U.S.: If the USCIS denies your application and you have a valid U.S. visa — for example, a student visa or work visa — you can stay in the U.S. under your current visa status.
 But you cannot access the protections and benefits of an asylee.

-• If You Are Unlawfully Present in the U.S.: You will be subject to expedited removal proceedings if you do not have valid authority to be in the United States and your asylum application.
-Here, the USCIS will refer your case to the immigration court, where you will be given the chance to present your case.
+If You Are Unlawfully Present in the U.S.: You will be subject to expedited removal proceedings if you do not have valid authority to be in the United States and your asylum application.
+Here, USCIS will refer your case to the immigration court, where you will be given the chance to present your case.

 Denial by the Immigration Court

 If an immigration judge denies your asylum application, you may appeal the decision to the Board of Immigration Appeals (BIA) within 30 days from the decision date.
 While the appeal is pending, you may stay in the United States.
 The BIA is a part of the Department of Justice that interprets and applies U.S. immigration laws.
-It also reviews decisions of immigration courts and some orders made by the USCIS.
+It also reviews decisions of immigration courts and certain orders issued by USCIS.
 The BIA has the authority to affirm, remand, or reverse the decision of an immigration judge.

 Rulings of the BIA are binding to all Department of Homeland Security (DHS) officers and immigration judges.
 However, the Attorney General or federal courts can review and override the decision.